headsrooms/telegram-bell/README.md

 - your Telegram API ID
 - your Telegram API hash
 - channels and keywords which you want to get notified
+- Telegram token (2FA)

 Then, the app will resend you the coinciding messages to your 'Saved Messages' channel in Telegram.

+### As a systemd user service

+Clone the repo and:

+    cd telegram-bell/scripts
+    sh install_service.sh
+    sh start_service.sh # it will ask you for config

+Check the service is running:

+    sh check_service.sh

+You can check the services logs too:

+    sh show_service_logs.sh

+If the service fails or the machine is restarted, the service will run transparently again.